 These diagnostic tests only take about an hour from start to finish.
 You’ll need to wear loose-fitting clothing and you should leave your jewelry at home.
 You don’t need to restrict your diet in any way, but it’s a good idea to drink a couple of glasses of water prior to your appointment.
 Avoid caffeine before your session.

-It’s Important before your mapping session that Dr. Menzies has a good idea of what’s going on with your legs.
+It’s Important before your mapping session that our staff has a good idea of what’s going on with your legs.
 Are they cramping?
 Do they feel heavy when moving them?
 Have you noticed discoloration?
 Have you had any lesions or skin ulcers that took a long time to heal?

 What to Expect from the Vein Mapping Procedure